iyobo/amala/README.md

 ...
 ```

 It all begins from the `bootstrapControllers` function.

-This accepts a koa app, and generates endpoints as defines in the controller classes inserted into the `controllers` option.
+The bootstrap function accepts a koa app, and generates endpoints as defined in the controller classes inserted into the `controllers` option.

 The `controllers` array option is required and can include actual Controller classes (preferred) or glut strings describing where controller classes exist.
 Though this library allows gluts, it is generally better for typescript that the Class objects are declaratively referenced in the array as is done with `MyOtherController`.
+This is to avoid any issues that might arise regarding JS vs TS files.

 Below is an example of a controller class, displaying many endpoint scenarios: